 While this is a highly subjective issue, generally, interracial relationships do come with unique challenges that you will have to learn to deal with.
 However, there is no relationship without any difficulties.
 The course of love never did run smooth, and what are a few additional bumps in the road if the route is beautiful?

 Intercultural relationships are always going to entail a clash of worlds.
 Each person comes from a different upbringing and cultural values.
 Sometimes they might align, and sometimes they might be polar opposites.
 It is up to each couple to examine these cultural differences and communicate their perspective to come to a common understanding.

-According to a study conducted by the Pew Research Centre, “General interracial couples had a 41% chance of separation or divorce, compared with a 31% chance among couples who married within their race.”
+According to the Pew Research Centre, “interracial couples had a 41% chance of separation or divorce, compared with a 31% chance among couples who married within their race.”
 Having said that, there is a degree of variation to this number, dependent on the combinations of race and gender.

 You can try InternationalCupid, Black White Dating App, and Mixed or Interracial Dating Chat.